Hacode09/Hacode09/README.md

 </p>

-## I'm a Front-End Developer.
+## Software Developer.
-- 🔭 I've a good knowledge of HTML, CSS JavaScript and React Js.
+- 🔭 I've a good knowledge of HTML, CSS JavaScript and React Js, Node.Js, Nest.Js, MySQL .
-- 🌱 I’m currently learning everything 🤣.
+- 🌱 I’m currently learning everything.
 - 👯 I’m looking to collaborate with other content creators.
 - 🥅 2021 Goals: Contribute more to Open Source projects.
 - ⚡ Fun fact: I love to listen music.